Fort Lauderdale Child Support Lawyer

 Can Modifications Be Made?

 After a divorce, it is not uncommon for situations and circumstances to change, making your original support order untenable or unmanageable.
 You may need additional support to adjust to a child's needs, or you may have had a change in your financial status due to a job loss.

-Where there has been a substantial change in circumstances, a Coral Springs child support lawyer can help you modify the existing order.
+Where there has been a substantial change in circumstances, a Fort Lauderdale child support lawyer can help you modify the existing order.

 A modification may be in order under the following conditions:

 - Your child has an illness that demands additional care or support;